quicwg/base-drafts/draft-ietf-quic-http.md

 that received in a GOAWAY frame, those requests or pushes will not be processed;
 requests MAY be retried by the client on a different connection.
 The endpoint that initiated these requests or pushes MAY cancel them.
-It is RECOMMENDED that the receiving endpoint explicitly reject such requests (see
+It is RECOMMENDED that such requests be explicitly rejected (see {{request-cancellation}} and
-{{request-cancellation}}) or pushes (see {{frame-cancel-push}}) in order to clean up transport state for the affected streams.
+{{frame-cancel-push}}) upon receipt in order to clean up transport state for the affected streams.
 Pushes which have been promised MAY still be fulfilled by the server.

 Requests on Stream IDs less than the Stream ID in a GOAWAY frame from the server might have been processed; their status cannot be known until a response is